 Obviously, the concept offers great promise, but it has its own challenges, just like any other real or digital world.
 It currently has gray areas–not necessarily good or bad.
 After all, it is a young industry and is in development, hence has new challenges like data theft, legal issues, identity theft, etc.

 It’s not just these, we have to question this on moral grounds as well.
 In order to understand, we should ask ourselves how it will influence the lives of people.
-As we are divided as rich, poor, developed nation, and developing nation so there is always a risk of becoming even more divided in the virtual world
+As we are divided as rich, poor, developed nation, and developing nations so there is always a risk of becoming even more divided in the virtual world

-It is more like a parallel universe coming into existence, with the online users living in it.
+It is more like a parallel universe coming into existence, with online users living in it.
 So it is only justified to have some doubts about this development because this is a virtual world a programmable world meaning you will be giving someone the right to define reality for you.

 Despite having many big players investing in this revolution, it still is a game of patience.
 There is no denying the concept has enormous potential for corporations, as they are willing to invest time and money to bring it to life.